pubnub/pubnub-mcp-server/resources/sdk_docs/java_mobile-push.md

 ```

 ### Returns
 No payload.
-Check result.isFailure() on error or handle exceptions via result.onFailure(...).
+Check result.isFailure() on error or handle via result.onFailure(...).

 ## Remove a device from all push notifications channels

 ##### Requires Mobile Push Notifications add-on
-Enable Mobile Push Notifications for your key in the Admin Portal.

-Disable push notifications from all channels for the specified push token.
+Disable push notifications from all channels registered for the specified push token.

 ### Method(s)